Aliucord/documentation/theme-dev/README.md

 | statusbar | Status Bar (Where Notifications, Bluetooth, Battery, etc... icons are located) |
 | input_background | Background of Input Boxes (Discord Login, Search Box, etc...) |

-* Normal Strings take priority over Simple Strings so if a String grouped in with a Simple String is changed, that individual changed string will be prioritized.
-* If you'd like to know what groups of strings are changed when using Simple Strings view [this](https://github.com/Vendicated/AliucordPlugins/blob/1d7ba8900ad6d4cfb17e6be670e273a8b9cee212/Themer/src/main/kotlin/dev/vendicated/aliucordplugs/themer/Constants.kt#L71#135).
+**If you'd like to know what groups of strings are changed by the strings shown above view [this](https://github.com/Vendicated/AliucordPlugins/blob/1d7ba8900ad6d4cfb17e6be670e273a8b9cee212/Themer/src/main/kotlin/dev/vendicated/aliucordplugs/themer/Constants.kt#L71#135).**

 <br />
 <br />